 Spears and javelins formation

-Javelins are letal weapons against cavalry.
-The can shoot down all kinds of cavalry, form the lighter to the heavier ones, and they are cheap.
+Javelins can shoot down all kinds of cavalry, form the lighter to the heavier ones, and they are cheap.
 Combine spears with javelins and you will have a deadly formation to horses.
 The downside?
 Low mobility.
 It's a defensive formation and easy to overcome with good maneuvering, so have some cavalry in reserve to block enemy maneuvers at your rear.

-Units with two-handed weapons are very vulnerable against cavalry charges, but once it is already on melee combat, big weapons can do a lot of damage to horses with a charge.
-Anything can be killed bith big axes.
+Units with two-handed weapons are very vulnerable against cavalry charges, but once they are already on melee combat, big weapons can do a lot of damage to horses with a charge.
+Anything can be killed with big axes.